 Can You Wear Smartwatches Right On Your Ankle?

-Answer: You can freely wear the wristwatch to your ankle.
-But it increases the chance of getting damaged.
+Answer: You can freely wear the wristwatch to your ankle and there are many dedicated straps that you can buy on Amazon.
+But it increases the chance of getting damaged and will not give you an accurate reading.

 Should I Wear A Heart Rate Monitor On The Ankle?